catalyst-cooperative/pudl/README.rst

 JupyterHub
 ^^^^^^^^^^
-If you want to use Python and Jupyter Notebooks to access the data but aren't comfortable setting up Docker, we are working with `2i2c <https://2i2c.org>`__ to host a JupyterHub that has the same software and data as the Docker container and Zenodo archive mentioned above, but running in the cloud.
+Do you want to use Python and Jupyter Notebooks to access the data but aren't comfortable setting up Docker?
+We are working with `2i2c <https://2i2c.org>`__ to host a JupyterHub that has the same software and data as the Docker container and Zenodo archive mentioned above, but running in the cloud.